Zero-Runtime CSS From JS With Linaria

 - You can make sure that you don’t have any CSS you don’t use with linters like ESLint, and it also works with tools likes Flow or Jest

-What’s the difference from other CSS in JS libraries
+How does it differ from other CSS in JS libraries?

-Despite the similarities, there are many differences from the existing CSS in JS libraries:
+Despite the similarities, there are many differences between Linaria and the existing CSS in JS libraries: